bhftbootcamp/Green/README.md

 [![Registry](https://img.shields.io/badge/registry-Orange-orange)](https://github.com/bhftbootcamp/Orange)

-Our registry is a tasty alternative to the usual General Registry.
+Our registry is a tasty addition to the usual General Registry.
 We serve up a variety of flavorful packages that add some zest to your development experience.
 Whether you're seeking extra functionality or unique tools, we've got something juicy for everyone!

 > [!NOTE]
 > These registers are used to organize work with packages that are developed and used within the [#bhftbootcamp](https://github.com/bhftbootcamp) community.